 In your registration dossier, the description of the uses of the Substance indicate that there is human exposure.
-You have reported:
+More specifically, you reported:

-- During manufacture and formulation (ceramics, paints and coatings), PROCs 8b, 9, 14; - For professional uses PROC5, 8a, 10, 11, 13, 19, 24 which all suggest significant human exposure.
-You have not provided additional data to deomonstrate the contrary, nor have you submitted information regarding the use by consumers of products containing the substance.
+- During manufacture and formulation (ceramics, paints and coatings), PROCs 8b, 9, 14; - For professional uses, PROCs 5, 8a, 8b, 10, 11, 13, 19, 24, which all suggest significant human exposure.
+You have not provided additional data to demonstrate the contrary, nor have you submitted information regarding the use by consumers of products containing the substance.

-To conclude, you have not demonstrated the absence of significant human exposure and hence your adaptation is rejected.
-Based on the above, the information you provided does not fulfil the information requirement.
+To conclude you have not demonstrated the absence of significant human exposure and hence your adaptation is rejected.